MANDO-Project/ge-sc-llm/README.md

 [![GE-SC overview](./assets/MANDO-LLM-full.png)](https://github.com/MANDO-Project/ge-sc-llm)

 This repository is an implementation of MANDO-LLM: Heterogeneous Graph Transformers with Large Language Models for Smart Contract Vulnerability Detection.
-The source code is the next version of our two preivious frameworks [MANDO](https://github.com/MANDO-Project/ge-sc) and [MANDO-HGT](https://github.com/MANDO-Project/ge-sc-transformer) which based on the implementation of [HAN](https://github.com/dmlc/dgl/tree/master/examples/pytorch/han) and [GAT](https://github.com/dmlc/dgl/tree/master/examples/pytorch/gat) model using [Deep Graph Library](https://www.dgl.ai/).
+The source code is the next version of our two previous frameworks [MANDO](https://github.com/MANDO-Project/ge-sc) and [MANDO-HGT](https://github.com/MANDO-Project/ge-sc-transformer).

 # Table of contents